Weirdnemo/Weirdnemo/README.md

 - 👋 Hi, I’m Nimesh Chauhan
-- 👀 I’m interested in Artificial Inteligence
+- 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning C and blender
 - 💞️ I’m looking to collaborate on small projects on AI&ML infra.
 - 📫 How to reach me: nimesh.chn@gmail.com